Why Feature Reviews Matter (and How We Ran Them at Palm)

 - What open questions or potential risks should be discussed

 - Frequency - This will depend on your overall project timeline, but we found every 4 or 6 weeks to be about right.
-So out of a roughly 12 week release cycle, we'll meet 2 or 3 times.
+So out of a roughly 12-week release cycle, we'll meet 2 or 3 times.

 - Logistics - Pay attention to the usual important details for a meeting like this, including advertising in advance, keeping the conversation focused, and capturing recording/slides/actions to share afterwards.

 - Outcomes - The team should agree ahead of time whether the purpose is mostly sharing status, or whether there are any specific decisions you need.
+If the right stakeholders have been included, decisions and adjustments can be made during the review or at a minimum captured for offline resolution.

 The review contents will likely change a bit as you make progress.
 The first review can focus more on requirements and planning, but the big value in future sessions is to show off what has been built so far.
 For one project I'm leading, our first review was more top-down (requirements, design, dates, who's working on it, etc.) with the demos at the end.
 Then we flipped it (bottom-line up-front style) and jumped right into the demos first with project status/logistics to follow.